ArnoSaxena/buildhelper/src/main/java/torojima/buildhelper/readme.md

-This is Torojimas Build Helper v3.2.0.0 for usage with minecraft 1.15.1
+This is Torojimas Build Helper v3.3.0.1 for usage with minecraft 1.16.x

 This mod adds wand items for convenient and fast building of of multiple blocks to the game.

-see the minecraft forums for further informations https://minecraft.curseforge.com/projects/torojimas-buildhelper
+see cursforge for further informations https://minecraft.curseforge.com/projects/torojimas-buildhelper

 or follow me on twitter https://twitter.com/Torojima